paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

   (B) results in substantial functional limitation in 3 or more of the major life activities specified in subparagraphs (A) through (G) of paragraph (8).44 So in original.
 Probably should refer to paragraph (13).

-(49) The term “sexual assault” has the meaning given the term in [section 3796gg–2 of this title](./chapter-046-justice-system-improvement.md#section-3796gg-2).1
+(49) The term “sexual assault” has the meaning given the term in [section 10447 of title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10447&num=0&edition=prelim).1

 (50) The term “State” means any of the several States, the District of Columbia, the Virgin Islands of the United States, the Commonwealth of Puerto Rico, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.